Borgaard/sf-wdi-51-assignments/README.md

 This is the repository where you'll submit your homework.
 Follow these directions closely to switch over to this repository.

+Setup (do this only once):
 1. Fork this repository.
 2. Clone your fork to your ```~/code``` folder.
-3. Create a directory in the ```sf-wdi-51-homework``` folder using your real name and github account name.
+3. Create a directory in the ```sf-wdi-51-assignments``` folder using your real name and github account name.
 Example: ```sf-wdi-51-homework/nicole-Borgaard```.
 That will make it easier for us to remember everyone's GitHub username. :)

+Submit homework assignments:
+1. Create a folder for the current week in your personal directory.
-4. For each homework make sure to put your files in a new `week_x` directory in your named directory.
-Example for homework in week 2: `sf-wdi-51-homework/nicole-Borgaard/week_2/slackBot/hubot.js`
+2. Add each assignment in the current week's folder.
+Example for homework in week 2: `sf-wdi-51-assignments/nicole-Borgaard/week_2/slackBot/hubot.js`
+3. `$ cd` to `sf-wdi-51-assignments`.
+To figure out where you are in terminal, `$ pwd` to find your present working directory.
+4. `$ git add .` to stage files you'd like to commit and push to GitHub.
+5. `$ git commit -m "adding week 2 slackBot assignment"` to add a descriptive comment about what you're doing.
+Comments are a requirement of the commit command.
+6. `$ git push origin master` to push your local code to your personal remote repository on GitHub.
+7. Your homework is now located on your personal repo (`yourUsername/sf-wdi-51-assignments`).
+Create a pull request to the homework repo (`Borgaard/sf-wdi-51-assignments`) to submit your assignment.

-Example of how your local homework directory should be structured:
+This is how your local homework directory should be structured:

     |-- code/